yaldram/bookmarks-app/README.md

 ## Real-Time Updates with MongoDB Realm

-In this branch, the application has been updated to utilize MongoDB Realm for real-time updates instead of Server-Sent Events (SSE) used in the master branch.
+In the [feat/mongodb-realm](https://github.com/yaldram/bookmarks-app/tree/feat/mongodb-realm), the application has been updated to utilize MongoDB Realm for real-time updates instead of Server-Sent Events (SSE) used in the master branch.

 ### Key Improvements
 1. **Real-Time Updates:** Replaced SSE with MongoDB Realm for seamless real-time data synchronization.